 If you’re planning to sail, hard suitcases are difficult to stow.
 Bring soft luggage wherever possible, and some vessels require you to have a bag without zippers.
 Consider drawstring bags instead.

-Most definitely, The Whitsundays is the Heart of the Great Barrier Reef and features the ultimate Great Barrier Reef Experience – under, above and on the reef!
+Yes, The Whitsundays is the Heart of the Great Barrier Reef and features the ultimate Great Barrier Reef Experience – under, above and on the reef!
 You can do a tour to the reef from Airlie Beach on the Whitsunday Coast, and from all the resort islands.
 Depending whether you have just half a day, a whole day or want to spend extended time on the reef and stay overnight, you can do it all in The Whitsundays.
 Find out more about visiting the Great Barrier Reef.

 Naturally formed Heart Reef is located in The Whitsundays, the Heart of the Great Barrier Reef, however, you can not swim or snorkel here.
 We recommend enjoying a scenic flight over Heart Reef either by helicopter or seaplane, for a brilliant photographic opportunity.
 Some people choose to surprise their loved ones with a flight over this romantic sight for a special occasion, with more than a few proposals taking place mid-air over the natural heart formation.